-Location of First Aid Record Book Main Office
+Location of First Aid Record Book

+1. Main Office

-Travelling first aid boxes are kept at the following points in the school - School Minibuses and Medical Room.
+Travelling first aid bags and boxes are kept in the main office.

 First-Aid Personnel Requirement

 The Head of school to consider the likely risks to students and visitors, as well as employees, when drawing up policies and deciding on the numbers of first-aid personnel.
 The HSC provide guidance on numbers of first-aid personnel based on employee numbers.
 As a general guide, they recommend that: